-(Covering, October 2005-October 2008)
+(Covering, October 2005-December 2009)

-ı. introduction 4

-II.
-Organisational Developments 4

-III.
-Membership 5

-IV.
-Representing Members Views 6

-V. Influencing Legislation and Policy 7

-VI.
-HOSPEEM Successes 8

-VII.
-The HOSPEEM-EPSU Work Programmes 10

-2006-07 2008-10

-VIII.
-Relationship with HOPE 11

-IX.
-Conclusion 11

-Χ. Annexes 12

-A. Summary of the consultation responses HOSPEEM has submitted to the European Commission 13

-B. HOSPEEM response to the Consultation regarding Community action on health services 16

-C. HOSPEEM response to the first stage of consultation of the social partners on protecting European healthcare workers from blood-borne infections due to needlestick injuries 22

-D. HOSPEEM response to the Commission questionnaire on the practical implementation of Directive 2003/88/EC concerning certain aspects of the organisation of working time 27

-E. EPSU- HOSPEEM code of conduct and follow up on Ethical Cross-Border Recruitment and Retention in the Hospital Sector 30

-F. EPSU HOSPEEM Joint Declaration on health services 33

-G. Work programme of the European Social Dialogue Committee in the Hospital Sector in the European Union (2006-2007) 35

-H. Work programme of the European Social Dialogue in the Hospital Sector (2008- 2010) 36

-I. HOSPEEM Position Statement on the Proposal for a Directive of the European Parliament and of the Council on the application of patients' rights in cross-border healthcare 38
+- Introduction - II.
+Organisational Developments - III.
+Membership - IV.
+Representing Members views - V. Influencing legislation and Policy - VI.
+HOSPEEM successes - VII.
+The HOSPEEM-EPSU Work Programmes 2006-07 | 2008-10 - VIII.
+Relationship with HOPE - IX.
+Conclusion - X. Annexes - A. Summary of the consultation responses HOSPEEM has submitted to the European Commission - B. HOSPEEM response to the Consultation regarding Community action on health services - C. HOSPEEM response to the first stage of consultation of the social partners on protecting European healthcare workers from blood-borne infections due to needlestick injuries - D. HOSPEEM response to the Commission questionnaire on the practical implementation of Directive 2003/88/EC concerning certain aspects of the organisation of working time - E. EPSU- HOSPEEM code of conduct and follow up on Ethical Cross-Border Recruitment and Retention in the Hospital Sector - F. EPSU HOSPEEM Joint Declaration on health services - G. Work programme of the European Social Dialogue Committee in the Hospital Sector in the European Union (2006-2007) - H. Work programme of the European Social Dialogue in the Hospital Sector (2008- 2010) - I. HOSPEEM Position Statement on the Proposal for a Directive of the European Parliament and of the Council on the application of patients' rights in cross-border healthcare - J. EPSU HOSPEEM Framework Agreement on prevention from sharp injuries in the hospital and healthcare sector